At Your Service Mentorship

-The cost is $200 per month.
+The cost is $150 per month.
 This covers the trainer’s time in answering questions, assigning and reading homework, and materials, etc. Interns who wish may choose to do barter in lieu of some or all of the fee.
 Bartering may consist of duties such as helping with office work, assisting group classes, care of board-and-train dogs, etc. If you are interested in being a class assistant or doing other barter as part of your internship, please speak with us about that option.
 We offer two internships per year for people of color to intern at no cost.
 Find out about the Marlena Willis Scholarships.

 What types of dog training will I learn about?

 Depending on the schedule, you will likely observe both group classes and private lessons and consults.
 The AYS case load is divided between service dog training and pet dog training (about 70 percent service dogs and 30 percent pets).
 Service dog training consults and lessons run the gamut — much of it focused on manners and public access training — with other lessons focused on assistance task training or consulting on finding the right dog.
 Depending on the time of year and fluctuations in client load, some days there may be more pet work than service dog work.
 Pet dog training is mostly manners and obedience training, as well as some behavior consulting for issues like stranger reactivity, anxious or compulsive behavior, or fearfulness.
 The reading, viewing, and written material in the first term of the internship are relevant to all fields of dog training.
 After an intern has completed the first term (the first four learning modules), if they wish to continue with a focus on service dog training, further material will be devoted to topics of human disability, task work, service dog laws, etc.